wallymathieu/auctions-api-csharp/src/Auctions.Infrastructure/README.md

 this entire app as a slice since it is intended to only model a single bounded context.
 We could have used transaction scripts and moved the code that now resides in the domain entities into what is now glue services.

+## Limitations

+### Concurrency

+We are not dealing with what could happen if you send bids at the same time.
+How persistence is dealt with is overly simplistic.
+This could of course (as we often see) be the case even for production apps.

+What happens when multiple bidders send the same bid at the same time?
+Since we do not implement any check for write consistency we could get inconsistent data in the database.

+In a real world case, you could have Terms of service with explicit limitations in order to limit the software complexity.
+You could also design user interface to not expect an immediate response (i.e. that you put the writes behind a queue).

+### Administration

+In a commercial site you would expect there to be back office staff such as support personal that can view information not accessible to regular users.